The number of $C_{2l}$-free graphs: Introduction

 \subsection{History and background}

-The study of extremal graph theory was initiated roughly 70 years ago by Tur\'an~\cite{T41}, who determined exactly the extremal number of the complete graph, by Erd\H{o}s and Stone~\cite{ES46}, who determined $\ex(n,H)$ asymptotically\footnote{More precisely, they obtained bounds on the extremal number of the complete $r$-partite graph $K_r(t)$.
-It was noticed by Erd\H{o}s and Simonovits~\cite{ES66} that these are sufficient to determine $\ex(n,H)$ asymptotically.} for every non-bipartite graph~$H$, and by K\"ov\'ari, S\'os and Tur\'an~\cite{KST} who showed that $\ex(n,K_{s,t}) = O(n^{2 - 1/s})$, where $K_{s,t}$ denotes the complete bipartite graph with part sizes~$s$ and~$t$.
+The study of extremal graph theory was initiated roughly 70 years ago by Tur\'an~\cite{T41}, who determined exactly the extremal number of the complete graph, by Erd\H{o}s and Stone~\cite{ES46}, who determined asymptotically (for all $r \ge 3$) the extremal number of a complete $r$-partite graph\footnote{As was first pointed out by Erd\H{o}s and Simonovits~\cite{ES66}, this is sufficient to determine $\ex(n,H)$ asymptotically for every non-bipartite graph $H$.}, and by K\H{o}v\'ari, S\'os and Tur\'an~\cite{KST} who showed that $\ex(n,K_{s,t}) = O(n^{2 - 1/s})$, where $K_{s,t}$ denotes the complete bipartite graph with part sizes~$s$ and~$t$.
 (The case $K_{2,2} = C_4$ was solved some years earlier by Erd\H{o}s~\cite{E38} during his study of multiplicative Sidon sets.)
 Over the following decades, a huge amount of effort was put into determining more precise bounds for specific families of graphs (see, e.g.,~\cite{MGT,FuS}), and a great deal of progress has been made.
 Nevertheless, the order of magnitude of $\ex(n,H)$ for most bipartite graphs, including simple examples such as $K_{4,4}$ and $C_8$, remains unknown.

 \enlargethispage{\baselineskip}